TaylorMonacelli/openunison.github.io/docs/deployauth.md

   srv_dns: "false"
 ```

-The detailed explination of each setting is below:
+The detailed explanation of each setting is below:

 | Property | Description |
 | -------- | ----------- |